RIKEN-RCCS/lens3/v2/doc/user-guide.md

   expiration conditions.
 The causes of a transition include disabling a user account, making a pool offline, or an expiry of a pool.
 * __INOPERABLE__ indicates an error state and a pool is permanently unusable.
-Mainly, it has failed to start a backend.
+Mainly, it means it has failed to start a backend.
 This pool cannot be used and should be removed.

 Deletions of buckets and secrets are accepted during the suspension